sensu/sensu-go-workshop/README.md

    - **Self guided users**: please visit http://127.0.0.1:3000 and login with the default workshop username (`sensu`) and password (`sensu`).
-   - **Instructor-led workshop users**: please use the URL, username, and password as provided your instructor.
+   - **Instructor-led workshop users**: please use the URL, username, and password as provided by your instructor.

    You should see a login screen that looks like this:

    ![](docs/img/login.png)

+   If you can reach the Sensu web app and login, you're ready to go to the next step!

    > _TROUBLESHOOTING: no login screen?
 Please consult with your instructor, or
    > double-check that you complete all of the steps in [SETUP.md][0-1] before